Full, or Half Day? Tour in San Francisco, "Everybody's Favorite City"

 FYI many tour companies love to advertise long lists of attractions, many of which they point to as they drive by or mention in their commentary, but you don't get any meaningful time at these sites.
 For example, big buses are prohibited in the narrow, crowded streets of Chinatown, but their ads will list "Chinatown" among the attractions they imply that they visit--what they do is talk about it as they pass by.
 The "Crookedest Street" is also forbidden to most vehicles, but they'll point to it from several blocks away.

 Lunch and,or Dinner[relevant only to our full-day tour] __quick like sandwiches or pizza (40 min) or leisurely at a restaurant with a view (90 min).
 You can end a half-day tour being dropped off at a restaurant (in San Francisco or Sausalito), or begin one (not later than 2 p.m.) after lunch.

-By the Ocean __Golden Gate Park, an urban forest larger than NYC's Central Park: drive through (20 min)…with visit to Japanese Tea Garden or Conservatory of Flowers, etc. (one hour) __stop at site popular with hang-gliders (if the wind's right), and City's most popular off-leash dog run (30-40 min)
+By the Ocean __Golden Gate Park, an urban forest larger than NYC's Central Park: drive through (20 min)…with visit to Japanese Tea Garden or Conservatory of Flowers, etc. (more than an hour) __stop at site popular with hang-gliders (if the wind's right), and City's most popular off-leash dog run (40 min)

 (Header) Mural, Balmy Alley, San Francisco